Tell es-Samak/Porphyreon (Shikmona National Park)

-In 2021 a special edition of Michmanim (29) was dedicated to the site: M. Eisenberg and S. Bar (eds), Tell es-Samak (Shikmona/Porphyreon) on the Haifa Coast.
+In 2021 a special journal edition of Michmanim (29) was dedicated to the site: M. Eisenberg and S. Bar (eds), Tell es-Samak (Shikmona/Porphyreon) on the Haifa Coast.

 The Southern Church at Tell es-Samak (Porphyreon)